-Excerpt from J. Silverwood’s recently published tome, “Whistleande Valley, A History.”
+The following excerpt is from our learned journeyman scholar, J. Silverwood’s recently published tome, “Whistleande Valley, A History.”

 As Stye tells, Mayve did her best to give her son a fresh start, rather, the lad chose to make his living through trade.
 Ceddrych’s quest to rebuild the family wealth is something of its own legend among the locals of Whistleande now.
 He found himself a mysterious lowlander wife and they returned to the valley after a long absence.
 Upon return, Ceddrych and his wife, Wynyth build a new home close to the border of the Wylder Mountains.
 Not even the son of the last great North Lord dared to build any closer to the forbidding forest.